Kendall & Gigi Are The Latest Victims Of A Photoshop Fail

 What happened to their knees, you ask?
-Well, in W magazine's 10 year anniversary celebration, artists Lizzie Fitch and Ryan Trecartin created "Placebo Pets," an editorial that uses Jenner and Hadid's infectious friendship to embody the relationship we have with social media.
+Well, in W magazine's 10 year anniversary celebration, artists Lizzie Fitch and Ryan Trecartin teamed up with photographer Ryan Kibler to create "Placebo Pets," a performance art-style editorial that uses Jenner and Hadid's infectious friendship to embody the relationship we have with social media.
 The shoot also features pop singer Lauren Devine.

 What happened to their knees, you ask?
-Well, in W magazine's 10 year anniversary celebration, artists Lizzie Fitch and Ryan Trecartin created "Placebo Pets," an editorial that uses Jenner and Hadid's infectious friendship to embody the relationship we have with social media.
+Well, in W magazine's 10 year anniversary celebration, artists Lizzie Fitch and Ryan Trecartin teamed up with photographer Ryan Kibler to create "Placebo Pets," a performance art-style editorial that uses Jenner and Hadid's infectious friendship to embody the relationship we have with social media.
 The shoot also features pop singer Lauren Devine.

 Advertisement